jcoreNL/luwak/index.md

 ### Aliases

 Java added a lot of new classes with version 8 to grant some possibility of writing code in a functional way.
 To work with them without writing a lot of code, this library provides aliases of these classes.
+The aliases are created by subclassing the original interface / class.

 #### Function
 Use the `ƒ` symbol: